taranjeet/taranjeet.github.io/_posts/2017-07-11-adding-forms-dynamically-to-a-formset.md

 ### Conclusion

 This post walked in detail of how can the formsets be implemented.
-Much of the help for above javascript code is taken from this [stackoverflow answer](https://stackoverflow.com/a/669982/2534102).
+Much of the help for the above javascript code is taken from this [stackoverflow answer](https://stackoverflow.com/a/669982/2534102).

 The code for this can be found [here](https://github.com/taranjeet/django-library-app)